Fin whale: Ship interaction

-A 20m fin whale skeleton is exhibited at Van Thuy Tu Temple in Phan Thiết, Vietnam, where some local fishermen worship whales as near-divine beings who offer protection from storms.

 Whale watching

 Fin whales are regularly encountered on whale-watching excursions worldwide.
-In the Southern California Bight, fin whales are encountered year-round, with the best sightings between November and March.
+In Monterey Bay and the Southern California Bight, fin whales are encountered year-round, with the best sightings between November and March.
 They can even be seen from land (for example, from Point Vicente, Palos Verdes, where they can be seen lunge feeding at the surface only a half mile to a few miles offshore).
 They are regularly sighted in the summer and fall in the Gulf of St. Lawrence, the Gulf of Maine, the Bay of Fundy, the Bay of Biscay, Strait of Gibraltar, and the Mediterranean.
 In southern Ireland, they are seen inshore from June to February, with peak sightings in November and December.

 Conservation

+As of 2018, the global fin whale population is estimated to be 100,000–140,000 mature individuals.
+There are an estimated total of 70,000 individuals in the North Atlantic, 50,000 in the North Pacific, and 25,000 in the Southern Hemisphere.

+The fin whale is listed as a vulnerable species on the IUCN Red List.
+They are also included in the Endangered Species Act of 1973.
 The fin whale is listed on both Appendix I and Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
+Commercial whaling of the species was officially banned in 1976, both in the North Pacific and Southern Hemisphere.
+Post-whaling populations have steadily increased.
+The fin whale is still hunted off the waters of West Greenland, and in the Antarctic Ocean by Japanese researchers.

+They may also become entangled in fishing gear in some rare instances.
+Military sonar may affect the behavioral patterns of fin whales, which can lead to population decline.
+Similarly, whale watching may cause fin whales to alter their behavior and foraging habits.

-In addition, the fin whale is covered by the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS) and the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).
+The fin whale is covered by the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS) and the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).

-Overhunting is the primary threat to the population.
-Currently modern whaling technologies have caused a massive decline in fin whale numbers.
-They are also threatened by vessel collisions, particularly in the Mediterranean Sea where collisions comprise a large part of fin whale mortalities.
-Fin whales occasionally get killed from entanglement and sometimes fishing gear.
-Military sonar can be problematic for fin whales and the way they communicate during the breeding season, possibly causing a decrease in birth rates.

-The International Whaling Commission has set a zero limit for fin whale catches in the North Pacific and southern hemisphere since 1976.